IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/service-fabric/cluster/README.md

 ### Parameter: `reliabilityLevel`

 The reliability level sets the replica set size of system services.
-Learn about ReliabilityLevel (https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-capacity). - Nuno - Run the System services with a target replica set count of 1.
+Learn about ReliabilityLevel (https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-capacity). - None - Run the System services with a target replica set count of 1.
 This should only be used for test clusters. - Bronze - Run the System services with a target replica set count of 3.
 This should only be used for test clusters. - Silver - Run the System services with a target replica set count of 5. - Gold - Run the System services with a target replica set count of 7. - Platinum - Run the System services with a target replica set count of 9.

 - Required: Yes
 - Type: string